4thel00z/rq-dashboard/README.md

   variables of the form RQ_DASHBOARD_*.
 For example RQ_DASHBOARD_USERNAME.

-  A subset of the configuration (the configuration parameters used by the underlying flask blueprint) can also be provided in a Python module referenced using --config, or with a .cfg file referenced by the RQ_DASHBOARD_SETTINGS environment variable.
+  A subset of the configuration (the configuration parameters used by the underlying sanic blueprint) can also be provided in a Python module referenced using --config, or with a .cfg file referenced by the RQ_DASHBOARD_SETTINGS environment variable.